1869 Princeton vs. Rutgers football game

-The 1869 Princeton vs. Rutgers football game was played between teams from Rutgers College, now Rutgers University, and the College of New Jersey, now Princeton University, on November 6, 1869.
+The first American football game was played between teams from Rutgers College, now Rutgers University, and the College of New Jersey, now Princeton University, on November 6, 1869.
 The rules governing play were based on the London-based Football Association's 1863 rules that disallowed carrying or throwing the ball making it the first intercollegiate soccer game in the United States.
-Additionally, because gridiron football developed from the rules of association football and rugby football, many also consider the game played on November 6 to be the first gridiron game and the first collegiate American football game.
+Additionally, because gridiron football developed from the rules of association football and rugby football, many also consider it to be the first gridiron game and the first collegiate American football game.
 (Note: The Scottish Varsity match in rugby football was first played in the 1860s while intercollegiate matches in association football involving the University of Oxford and University of Cambridge in England date back earlier.)
 Rutgers won the game 6–4.

 Origin of the game

 The events leading up to the first college football game were described by John Warne Herbert Jr., in 1933.
 Herbert was one of the players on the Rutgers team in the inaugural college football match and the youngest player in the game.

-Rutgers and Princeton had a rivalry going for many years prior to their collegiate football match began.
-For many years, Rutgers and Princeton engaged in a friendly war over a Revolutionary war cannon, known as the Rutgers–Princeton Cannon War.
-Rutgers and Princeton students had gone back and forth between the colleges many times, which colleges are just 20 miles apart.
+Rutgers and Princeton had a rivalry going for many years prior to their collegiate football match.
+For many years, Rutgers and Princeton engaged in a friendly war over a Revolutionary War cannon, known as the Rutgers–Princeton Cannon War.
+Rutgers and Princeton students had gone back and forth between the colleges many times, which are just 20 miles apart.

 When Princeton last stole the cannon from Rutgers, then encased it on their campus in several feet of concrete, they left Rutgers without immediate recourse.
 Princeton then demolished Rutgers in an intercollegiate baseball game, winning 40 to 2, in 1866.
 Rutgers was looking for revenge and challenged Princeton to the football match.

 Rutgers, through its elected captain, William J. Leggett, then sent a formal invitation to play a series of three games, the first being on the Rutgers campus.
 Princeton, which had been playing various forms of football internally since 1840, organized a team and chose William Stryker Gummere as its captain.

 On November 6, 1869, the Princeton students arrived in New Brunswick at 10 a.m. and the students all entered the Rutgers field at 3 p.m. that afternoon.
 The two team captains established the rules of the game between each other and play began.